keleshev/keleshev.com/compiling-to-assembly-from-scratch/index.md

 ## Print edition?

-There's no print edition of the book at the moment.
+At the moment, I'm working on bringing the print edition of the book to reality.
-But there will be.
 However, there's no timeline for it yet.
-The print is a bit harder than digital.
+You know, print is a bit harder than digital.
 I need to be 100% confident about each word in the book before it is sent to the press.
 However, I know that nobody likes buying the same book twice.
 So, if you buy the ebook today, I make a promise to give you a discount, once the print edition is out.